 Secondly, find the word that is bugging you.
 Look it up on the dictionary or any app of this kind.
 Now, on one side of the card write the word you were facing problems with.
-On the other side, jot own the meaning of the specific word and its part of speech.
-Finally, store them altogether and practise them during your leisure or use them while preparing any writing submission.
+On the other side, jot down the meaning of the specific word and its part of speech.
+Finally, store them all together and practice them during your leisure or use them while preparing any writing submission.

 Flashcards serve as a way for creativity within the learning experience.
-So,feel free to experiment and explore with flashcards as long as it’s helping you learn.
-More creative suggestions on making funky flashcards follow the below link
+So, feel free to experiment and explore with flashcards as long as it’s helping you learn.
+For more creative suggestions on making funky flashcards follow the below link

 Read and underline

 The best way to grab words and know what they mean is to understand the context.
-Best way to guess a word is by understanding the context it has been put into.
+The best way to guess a word is by understanding the context it has been put into.

 Sometimes, the context reveals the word’s meaning.
 So, in order to have the endemic hunch of guessing or assuming the word’s meaning one must have the habit to read.
-Reading is of great help in such case.
-It’s because the more words you’re exposed the better your understanding becomes of the context.
+Reading is of great help in such cases.
+It’s because the more words you’re exposed the better your understanding becomes of the context. [tmsad_ad type=”video”]

 I find myself enjoying mythology a lot.
 Percy Jackson is another favorite book series that I hold deep in my heart.
 Not only that, this book also helped me learn quite a few words I wasn’t acquainted to at all.
 Reading books will always open up more avenues to explore new words.

 Understand that it’s important for one to read and learn the meaning but the ulterior purpose here is not only to learn the meaning but to be able to fit the word you’re learning into several other contexts as per your necessity.